Rabbit litter boxes are gross and messy, hide their toilet so it's not an eye-sore. đ«Łđ©

 2. Wood Top + Blanket + Dog Crate = Cute Side Table ($$)

-Carefully tuck a nice blanket around a dog crate and place a finished wood surface on top.
-Bam!
-You've got a side cute table.
-Great option if your rabbit doesn't like to dig or chew blankets.
-Super versatile and easy to make your own.
-You can switch out the blanket with different moods.
+Carefully wrap a nice blanket around a dog crate and place a finished wood surface on top—bam!
+Instant side table.
+It's perfect if your bunny doesn't dig or chew on blankets.
+The best part?
+You can switch out the blanket whenever you want a new vibe.

 Â